Be a full-time IUPUI undergraduate student working toward a first bachelor's degree

 Be in your first or second year at IUPUI at the time you apply (at least one semester at IUPUI prior to applying)

-Have any additional skills specified in the project descriptions
+Have any additional skills specified in the individual internship postings

 Transfer students are eligible after being at IUPUI for at least one semester (must have an IUPUI GPA at time of application).
 The first/second year eligibility means graduating no sooner than one year after the end of the internship period.